kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Gertrude Robinson.md

 # Known Powers

-As [[The Archivist]], Gertrude has a similar capacity for powers as [[Jonathan Sims]], but she is more concerned with stopping rituals than fulfilling her role as [[The Archivist]] and seemed to have been more successful in retaining her humanity.
+As [[Jonathan Sims|The Archivist]], Gertrude has a similar capacity for powers as [[Jonathan Sims]], but she is more concerned with stopping rituals than fulfilling her role as [[Jonathan Sims|The Archivist]] and seemed to have been more successful in retaining her humanity.

-- **Compulsion** - [[The Archivist]] is able to compel others to answer a question or give a statement. [[Gerard Keay]] thinks Gertrude did not like compelling people and did not do it very often.
+- **Compulsion** - [[Jonathan Sims|The Archivist]] is able to compel others to answer a question or give a statement. [[Gerard Keay]] thinks Gertrude did not like compelling people and did not do it very often.
-- **Knowing** - [[The Archivist]] is able to know certain things without having prior knowledge of them.
+- **Knowing** - [[Jonathan Sims|The Archivist]] is able to know certain things without having prior knowledge of them.
 However, Gertrude preferred to conduct her own investigations instead of using this power.

 # Recordings